Family Law June 11, 2026

 A postnuptial agreement must be fundamentally fair, both at the time it was signed and at the time it is enforced.
 Florida courts will not enforce an agreement that is so one-sided it shocks the conscience.
 This concept is known as “unconscionability,” and it usually arises when one spouse waives substantial rights, receives little or nothing in return, or agrees to terms that are overwhelmingly favorable to the other party without valid justification.

-Unconscionable agreements often include terms that completely strip one spouse of property rights, deny future spousal support, or leave them financially dependent while the other retains all marital assets.
+Unconscionable agreements often include terms that completely strip one spouse of property rights, deny future alimony, or leave them financially dependent while the other retains all marital assets, life insurance benefits, and retirement accounts.
 These kinds of arrangements are highly scrutinized, especially if there was a lack of negotiation, legal counsel, or disclosure at the time the agreement was made.
-Courts look not only at the fairness of the outcome, but also at the fairness of the process.
+Courts look not only at the fairness of the outcome, but also at the fairness of the process and whether mutual respect was maintained throughout negotiations.

 Would a reasonable person agree to the terms in your postnup, knowing what you now know?
 If the answer is no, that could be a sign of unconscionability.
 Even if the agreement was technically legal, the courts may find that the imbalance in outcomes is too extreme to enforce, especially if one spouse clearly benefited at the other’s expense.